 When you sponsor a child, your contribution goes straight to the heart of that child’s community.
 Your sponsorship ensures your sponsored child has the chance to go to school, to eat a healthy meal each day, to be safe and healthy and to have a roof over their head and food in their belly.

 Sponsorship lets you follow your sponsored child’s progress every step of the way.
-You can be hands-on with the community and child you sponsor.
+You can be hands-on with the community and child that you sponsor.
 You’ll write letters, exchange experiences, get regular updates and photographs and even have the opportunity to meet if you so choose.

-It is your commitment to your sponsored child that allows Plan Ireland to design, deliver and implement quality, sustainable programmes that help your sponsored child, their family and entire community.
+It is your commitment to your sponsored child that allows Plan International Ireland to design, deliver and implement quality, sustainable programmes that help your sponsored child, their family and entire community.

 The decision to sponsor is yours, as is when you want to stop or pause.
 We understand circumstances change.